- Cierra Chenier

 The Lafitte Projects, across Claiborne, were built in 1941 and only housed Black residents.
 At the time, the Lafitte is said to have been one of the best low-rent projects for Black people in the South.

-The story of Storyville is often brushed under the rug due to the behaviors that surrounded it, but we can only learn from our history if we talk about it.
-While it was obscene, inappropriate, and in some cases, illegal, the district generated much of the city's tourism revenue during that time period.
+The history Storyville is often brushed under the rug due to the behaviors associated with it.
+While it was obscene and technically illegal, the district generated much of the city's tourism revenue during the time period.
 Tourists flocked to the lewd streets of Storyville, just as they do today on Bourbon Street.
-Without the brothels of Storyville, we may not have heard the names of those notable jazz musicians, and that young boy dropping off coal may not have ever met his mentor, Joe "King" Oliver, and grew up to become THE Louis Armstrong.
-The politics of Storyville parallels many of the issues we see today, whether we're talking racism, colorism, sexism, or the exploitation of Black bodies.
+Without Storyville, we may not have heard the names of those notable jazz musicians, and that young boy dropping off coal may not have ever met his mentor, Joe "King" Oliver, and grew up to become THE Louis Armstrong.
+The politics of Storyville parallels many of the issues we see today, whether we're talking racism, colorism, segregation, or the exploitation of Black women.

-Racism, colorism, violence, sexism, and exploitation plagued the Storyville district in the late 1800s, as they continue to plague our communities today.
-Those issues are the true enemy, the true threats to ourselves.
-Not each other.
-From Basin, to Backatown -- from the Iberville, to the Lafitte.
+The issues that plagued the Storyville district in the late 1800s continue to plague our communities in various forms today.
+From Basin, to Backatown–from the Iberville, to the Lafitte.
 To understand our history is to understand our connectedness to each other.
 New Orleans is close-knit, family-oriented, and whether we realize it or not, we move as a unit.
 We are fused in more ways than we are divided, and it's about time we start acting like it.

 "Farewell to Storyville" - Billie Holiday & Louis Armstrong